 Gut Reaction is a partnership between Eastern AHSN and AIMES, Cambridge University Health Partners, Cambridge University Hospitals NHS Foundation Trust, Crohn’s & Colitis UK, Leeds Teaching Hospitals NHS Trust, Manchester University NHS Foundation Trust, Microsoft, Newcastle upon Tyne Hospitals NHS Foundation Trust, NIHR BioResource, Pennine Acute Hospitals NHS Trust, Privitar, Royal Devon and Exeter NHS Foundation Trust, Royal Liverpool and Broadgreen University Hospitals NHS Trust, Salford Royal NHS Foundation Trust, UK IBD Registry Ltd, University of Cambridge, University College London Hospitals NHS Foundation Trust, Western General Hospital, Edinburgh

-Visit the HDR UK website to find out more.
+Visit the Gut Reaction website to find out more.

 Patients living with Crohn’s and colitis to benefit from £5m grant for a new data research hub based in Cambridge.

 The team behind the sprint exemplar project was awarded the accolade at an online awards ceremony by Health Data Research UK – the national institute for health data science – as part of their annual conference.

 Mark Avery, Director of Health Informatics at Eastern AHSN and Cambridge University Health Partners (CUHP) discusses how data science is paving the way for more effective inflammatory bowel disease treatment.

 Do you have a great idea that could make a positive health impact?Get involved